Harshak30/Harshak30/README.md

 🎓 Education: I completed my Master's degree in Software Systems (5-year integrated course).
 👯 Looking to collaborate on: Projects related to data science, machine learning, or full-stack development.
 🤔 Seeking help with: Exploring advanced concepts in AI and machine learning—if you have insights, I'd love to chat!
-⚡ Fun fact: In addition to coding, I love art and crafts!
+⚡ In addition to coding, I love art and crafts!
 Whether it’s painting, drawing, or DIY projects, I enjoy exploring my creative side. 🎨✨

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>